Alecia Neo

-Alecia Neo (b.
-1986) is a Singaporean visual artist.
+Alecia Neo (born 1986) is a Singaporean visual artist.
 She is known for her series of Unseen long-term projects that are developed with individuals with visual-impairment.

 Early life and education

 Neo is the middle child in a working-class family.
 She studied photography at the School of Art, Design and Media at Nanyang Technological University.

 Career

 Neo is the founder of Unseen Art Initiatives, a Singapore-based art platform for professional and emerging disabled artists.
 She is also one of the artistic directors of Ubah Rumah Residency on Nikoi island in Indonesia, and co-founder of Brack, an art collective and platform for socially engaged art.

 Neo received the Young Artist Award in 2016, Singapore's highest award for young arts practitioners, aged 35 and below.
 She was also awarded the Singapore Youth Award in 2019.

 Works

 Unseen: Touch Field (2014)

 Sensory installation that included braille drawings, sound and video.